HGHimself/15_puzzle/README.md

 ### ids.rb, idsTester.rb, and puzzleNode.rb

 These classes hold the code that handles the iterative deepening search. ```puzzleNode.rb``` handles the creation and movement of nodes.
 It also parses the given input, ensuring that the given fringe is populated.
 This fringe, once created, is passed to ```ids.rb```, where the frontal node of the fringe is pulled, tested against the goal, and then 'moved' in the proper order.
 These movements are then recorded in a new tree so that it can be traveresed in the form of the solution.

-This solution was created on a 2013 Macbook Pro, with 8GB of RAM and 3.2gHz processor.
+This solution was created on a late 2013 Macbook Pro, with 8GB of RAM and 2.4 GHz Intel Core i5 processor.

 ### AStarPuzzle.rb, AStarFringe.rb, AStarNode.rb, & AStarSearcher.rb